-For example, if an agent is paid for 40 hours per week, and spends 30 hours of their week working on tickets or tasks that are considered productive tasks, then that agent's occupancy rate would be 75%.
+Simplified Example: If an agent is paid for 40 hours per week, and spends 30 hours working on tickets, then that agent's occupancy rate would be 75%.
+(30/40 = 75%)

-Additionally, you may mark General Tasks as Productive Time.
-General Tasks marked as Productive Time count towards Occupancy -- the same way that a normal support activity would.
+You may mark General Tasks as Productive Time.
+General Tasks marked as Productive Time count towards Occupancy in the same way that a normal support activity would.

 Example: QA time is marked as a Productive General Task.
 An agent spends 4 hours working on tickets, 1 hour working on chat, and 1 hour working on QA.
 This makes their productive time total 6 hours.
 An agent's working time is 8 hours.
 This makes their Occupancy Rate 75%.

 Working Time is the total amount of a time that an agent is paid for.
 Working Time is calculated by taking the agent's Total Time and subtracting any unpaid activities, such as Lunch.
 You can configure which tasks are excluded from Occupancy via General Tasks.